ISL 2020-21: NorthEast United part ways with head coach Gerard Nus | Goal.com

 𝗖𝗹𝘂𝗯 𝗦𝘁𝗮𝘁𝗲𝗺𝗲𝗻𝘁 pic.twitter.com/gUjf9TFErf— NorthEast United FC (@NEUtdFC) January 12, 2021

-The Highlanders had started the campaign on a high under Nus as they had remained unbeaten in their first five matches with wins against Mumbai City FC and East Bengal.
-But after that their performance graph took a dip.
-They have not won a single game in their last seven outings which prompted the club to part ways with the Spaniard.
+The Highlanders had started the campaign on a high under Nus as they had remained unbeaten in their first five matches with wins against Mumbai City and East Bengal.
+But after that their form took a dip.
+They have not won a single game in their last seven outings which prompted the club to make a decision.

-Khalid Jamil had started the season as Nus' assistant but three matches into the season was replaced by Alison Kharsyntiew who took charge as the assistant coach on December 6.
+Khalid Jamil had started the season as Nus' assistant but was later replaced by Alison Kharsyntiew who took charge on December 6.

-Jamil had also served as NorthEast head coach last season after Robert Jarni had parted ways with the club.
-He had served as their manager in the last three matches of the 2019-20 season.
+Jamil had also served as NorthEast head coach last season for the last three matches after Robert Jarni had parted ways with the club